 When you go to the grocery store, get some extra pieces of your favorite canned food.
 If there are food items on sale, seize the opportunity to stock up.
 Food coupons are also a great way to stock up your storage.
 In other words, do whatever you can to bulk up your supply.

 The key to a healthy diet is balance, so when you are working on storing food, be sure to balance these macronutrients: protein, carbohydrates and fat.
 Don’t limit your food choices to canned fruits.
 Obviously fruits and vegetables are nutritious, but they don’t have the energy that animal protein can easily provide.
 Whether you have tuna or chicken in cans, always think of a balanced diet.

 In the event of a disaster, you will be doing more physical work and the protein found in canned meats will help give you strength to keep going and keep moving.
-However, you need to be watchful with the sodium because canned meats have plenty of it.
-Canned soup also has a lot of sodium.
-You will need to drink more water to counter the effects of too much sodium in the diet.
+However, you need to be careful with the sodium because most canned meats have plenty of it.
+Same with canned soup.
+You will need to drink more water to counter the effects of too much sodium in your diet.
 Looking back at storing water, drinking more is not a good thing for your preparedness plan.

 Always take your macronutrients (proteins, carbs, and fats) into account when stocking up your food supply.
-A bottle of peanut butter, for instance, is a great source of fats.
+A jar of peanut butter, for instance, is a great source of fats.
 Actually, peanut butter can be considered the ultimate prepper food because it is rich in calories and is easy to store.
 When it comes to carbohydrates, brown rice is a good source.